The Benefits of Sustainability

 In short, sustainable business strategies are transformative, attempting to change mindsets and business culture overall.
 Being “green” is more tactical and focuses on one-off efforts like switching to energy-efficient light bulbs.
 While being “green” is a move in the right direction, businesses that truly want to make a positive environmental impact should seek large-scale sustainability.

 As mentioned previously, that may mean different things depending on the sector of the business world, but good starting points include setting measurable targets, completing a cost-benefit analysis, and developing ongoing incentives that fit in with a business’ overall sustainability goals.
 Businesses can treat sustainability as an ongoing process, increasing their efforts and challenging themselves to do more over time.

 Implementing sustainable business practices takes commitment and buy-in from the top down.
 Executives and leadership can implement a comprehensive sustainability plan, while employees help ensure its success.
 As Environmental Leader puts it, “If your business can do it, morale and productivity will improve even as sales increase and costs decrease.
 It’s the ultimate win-win achievement for the shareholders, the consumers, and the employees.”
 Organizations that are able to include sustainability as a key part of business models moving forward will reap both environmental and financial benefits.

 Sustainability is a global issue that is relevant to organizations across industries.
-Lesley University’s online Bachelor of Science in Business Management prepares students to be thoughtful, conscious leaders who can come up with innovative solutions to real-world problems.
+Lesley University’s Business Management degrees prepare students to be thoughtful, conscious leaders who can come up with innovative solutions to real-world problems.
 The curriculum emphasizes the development of effective, ethical, and creative management skills that will benefit graduates in any business setting.